vidyavrat/core-docs/docs/concepts/native-interop.rst

 Type marshalling
 ^^^^^^^^^^^^^^^^
-**Marshalling** is the process of packing up types when they need to cross the managed boundary into native and vice versa.
+**Marshalling** is the process of transforming types when they need to cross the managed boundary into native and vice versa.

-Why is this needed?
-Simply put, the types in the managed and unmanaged world are different.
-In managed world, for instance, you have a ``String``, while in the unmanaged world strings can be Unicode ("wide"), non-Unicode, null-terminated, ASCII, etc. By default, the .NET runtime will try to do the Right Thing and for many applications leaving it to its own devices is usually fine.
+The reason marshalling is needed is because the types in the managed and unmanaged world are different.
+In managed world, for instance, you have a ``String``, while in the unmanaged world strings can be Unicode ("wide"), non-Unicode, null-terminated, ASCII, etc. By default, the P/Invoke subsystem will try to do the Right Thing based on the default behavior which you can see on `MSDN <https://msdn.microsoft.com/en-us/library/zah6xy75.aspx>`_.

 However, for those situations where you need extra control, you can employ the ``MarshalAs`` attribute to tell the runtime what is the expected type in the